ImAnisha1/ImAnisha1/README.md

 - 👋 Hi, I’m @Anisha
 - 👀 I’m interested in Java and Salesforce
 - 🌱 I’m currently learning life lessons...😂
-- ⚡ Fun fact: I love to sing
+- ⚡ Fun fact: I love singing 🎵 ,sketching..✍️

 <!---
 ImAnisha1/ImAnisha1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.